zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/asp-net-mvc-4.md

 #### Using Kendo UI CDN

 To include the Kendo UI JavaScript and CSS files from CDN follow these steps.
 Important!
-Dont’t forget to replace "kendo ui version" from the code snippets below with the current version of Kendo UI e.g. "2013.2.918".
+Don't forget to replace "kendo ui version" from the code snippets below with the current version of Kendo UI e.g. "2013.2.918".

 1. Open the layout of the application.
 By default it is **Views/Shared/_Layout.cshtml** (or **Site.master** if using ASPX).
 2. Include **kendo.common.min.css** and **kendo.default.min.css**.
-Add a **link** tag within the **head **tag of the layout.
+Add a **link** tag within the **head** tag of the layout.

         <link rel="stylesheet" href="http://cdn.kendostatic.com/<kendo ui version>/styles/kendo.common.min.css" />
         <link rel="stylesheet" href="http://cdn.kendostatic.com/<kendo ui version>/styles/kendo.default.min.css" />